amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_remote.rst

         dev = qml.device("braket.aws.qubit", wires=8, device_arn="arn:aws:braket:eu-west-2::device/qpu/oqc/Lucy")
         pulse_settings = dev.pulse_settings
+        couplings = [0.01]*len(connections)
-        H = qml.pulse.transmon_interaction(**pulse_settings, coupling=0.02)
+        H = qml.pulse.transmon_interaction(**pulse_settings, coupling=couplings)

 By passing ``pulse_settings`` from the remote device to ``qml.pulse.transmon_interaction``, an ``H`` Hamiltonian term is created using the constants specific to the hardware.
 This is relevant for simulating the hardware in PennyLane on the ``default.qubit`` device.

 Note that the user must supply coupling coefficients, as these are not available from the hardware backend.
+On the order of 10 MHz
+(0.01 GHz) is in a realistic range.

 Gradient computation on Braket with a QAOA Hamiltonian
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~